vittominacori/erc1363-payable-token/README.md

 ### Examples

-IMPORTANT: the example contracts are for testing purpose only.
-When inheriting or copying from these contracts, you must include a way to use the received tokens, otherwise they will be stuck into the contract.
+**IMPORTANT: the example contracts are for testing purpose only.
+When inheriting or copying from these contracts, you must include a way to use the received tokens, otherwise they will be stuck into the contract.**

 #### ERC1363Guardian

 [ERC1363Guardian.sol](https://github.com/vittominacori/erc1363-payable-token/blob/master/contracts/examples/ERC1363Guardian.sol)

-As example: a contract that allows to accept ERC1363 callback after transfers or approvals.
+As example: a contract that allows to accept ERC-1363 callback after transfers or approvals.

 It emits a `TokensReceived` event to notify the transfer received by the contract.